repomesh/II-Commons/README.md

 $ python . -w embed_image -d pd12m
 ```

+You can run the above command multiple times parallelly to speed up the embedding process in a single machine or in a distributed environment. `Chipmunk` will automatically divide the dataset into multiple parts and embed them in parallel.
+And also, a worker can be up and down dynamically, `Chipmunk` will automatically manage the workers and the dataset parts, you don't need to care about it.

 ## Prepare a Text Dataset

 `Chipmunk` is designed to support text based datasets like wikipedia, arXiv and so on.
 We will use the [Wikipedia English](https://dumps.wikimedia.org/) dataset for demonstration.
 Full support for arXiv is coming soon.